-Today I am sharing with you my perfect 2 ingredients cheesecake crust tutorial that will take your cheesecakes to the next level.
-In this tutorial you will learn how to make cheesecake crust that is stable, neat, crunchy, sweet but not overly sweet.
+My perfect 2 ingredients Cheesecake crust tutorial that will take your No-bake cheesecakes to the next level.
+In this tutorial you will learn how to make No-bake cheesecake crust that is stable, neat, crunchy, sweet but not overly sweet.
 Have you ever experienced cheesecake crust that is crumbly and not able to hold its shape properly?
 Never again!
 Let´s get started!

-Cheesecake crust is a few ingredients base to hold any sort of cheesecake whether it is baked or no-bake.
+This Cheesecake crust is a made of a few simple ingredients you probably already have at home.
 It is normally made of biscuit crumb and melted butter, although I like to add a pinch of salt too in order to bring the flavours out.

 Regarding butter, use always unsalted as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
 While in most of the recipes butter needs to be on room temperature and I always recommend to avoid last minute microwaving this is an exception.
 The butter needs to be melted.

 Many recipes state to add sugar too, personally I think biscuits are normally sweet enough and I never add sugar to my crust.
-Yet, my cheesecake crust is crunchy and sweet enough, I do not really see the need adding sugar.
+My cheesecake crust is crunchy and sweet enough, I do not really see the need adding sugar.

 Can I use oil instead of butter?
 No, because butter will harden in the fridge making your cheesecake crust stable that can hold its shape while oil is liquid both on room temp and also in the fridge

 What else can I add to the cheesecake crust?
 On top of biscuit crumb and butter you can add all sort of things to your cheesecake crust for example spices like cinnamon, cardamon, vanilla bean or nuts like chopped hazelnut or even sesame seeds.
+My raspberry cheesecake crust is made of with the addition of freezed dried raspberries that add both colour and flavour.
 Try to experiment next time you make cheesecake crust!

-Very often Graham cracker is used to make cheesecake crust.
+Very often Graham cracker or Digestive biscuit is used to make cheesecake crust.